A Universe of Vortices

 Bosons, including the photon, W, Z and Higgs, are balanced opposite-spinning pairs or larger systems that have formed an orbital system complex.
 They move through the fluid with zero forward momentum — massless — due to the counter-balancing energetic effects and even boundary parity.

 The speed of light is a substrate property: c = \hbar/(m_1 \cdot \xi), the ratio of Planck’s constant to the dc1 mass times the coherence length.
-It is the maximum speed at which organized disturbances propagate through the superfluid — set by the medium, not by geometry.
+It is the maximum speed at which organized disturbances propagate through the superfluid — set by the medium.

 Planck’s constant is the minimal action of a counter-rotating boundary layer: \hbar = 2m \cdot D, where D is the diffusion constant of the counter-spinning eddies.
 Quantization is not imposed — it emerges because only discrete standing-wave patterns survive the boundary matching between co-rotating interior and decaying exterior.